Easter lamb

 Instructions

-- Lightly grease the lamb mold with vegan butter or a little vegetable oil.
+• Lightly grease the lamb mould with vegan butter or a little vegetable oil.
 Dust the head area with some flour to prevent parts of the head from sticking to the mold.
-Assemble the mold and set it aside.
+Assemble the mould and set it aside.

 FAQ: